 As your deposit is paid upon registration, the retreat balance can be paid at any time prior to, or upon arrival to the retreat.
 Cash, checks or credit cards are welcome.
-(MasterCard, VISA, Discover Card or American Express)
+(MasterCard, VISA, and Discover Card)

 What are the Retreat House office hours?